Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Preliminaries

 {n_\mathrm{elm}} {n_\mathrm{elm-samp}}

-\textbf{Filter sampling} focuses on approximating the filters that the convolutions are performed with.
-In CNNs filters are 4-dimensional tensors with dimensions $[N, C, H, W]$. $N$ represents the number of filters in the convolution, $C$ is the number of feature channels in the input and the filter (e.g. 3 channels in RGB images), and finally $H$ and $W$ represent the height and width of the filter, respectively.
+\textbf{Filter sampling} approximates the filters that the convolutions are performed with.
+In CNNs filters are 4-dimensional tensors with dimensions $[N, C, H, W]$. $N$ represents the number of filters in the convolution, $C$ is the number of feature channels in the input and the filter, and $H$ and $W$ represent the height and width of the filter, respectively.
 Each filter is therefore composed of $\nelm{} = C \cdot H \cdot W$ components.
 Filter sampling with \ttit{stride} $k$ removes every $k$-th component of the filter's $\nelm{}$ components, starting at element specified by \ttit{offset}.
 The technique, thus, reduces the amount of computation by keeping only $\nelmPerf{} = \nelm{} - \frac{\nelm{} - \ttit{offset}}{\ttit{stride}}$ filter components at the cost of the overall convolution accuracy.
 To interpolate missing values, each retained filter component is multiplied by a factor of $\nelm{}/\nelmPerf{}$.

-Finally, Mobiprox provides an optional \textbf{half-precision quantization}.
-Unlike the convolution perforation and filter sampling, the quantization is not limited to convolutional layer, but can be used to approximate any floating point tensor operation.
+Finally, Mobiprox also provides an optional \textbf{half-precision quantization} that can be used to approximate any floating point tensor operation.
 While such quantization is meaningful only if the underlying hardware supports it, we opted for enabling it as modern mobile GPUs, such as those of Arm Mali series, natively support the IEEE FP16 16-bit format.